-Family Child Care Stipend (LDOE): This is a one-time funding to pay home-based child care pilot participants stipends and supplies as an incentive for participating in the family child care program.
-The Children's Coalition is one of two agencies participating in order for the Louisiana Department of Education to learn more about the quality of family child care.
-These stipends and supplies were made possible by the Preschool Development Grant Birth to Five (PDG B-5).
+Family Child Care Stipend (LDOE): This is a one-time funding to provide home-based childcare participants supplies as an incentive for participating in the family childcare environmental enhancement program.
+This funding provides support through CCR&R Agencies to administer funding on behalf of LDOE for FCC sites to implement enhancements to improve learning outcomes for children.
+These supplies were made possible by the Preschool Development Grant Birth to Five (PDG B-5).